 Clock synchronization deals with understanding the temporal ordering of events produced by concurrent processes.
-It is useful for synchronizing senders and receivers of messages, determining whether messages are related and their proper ordering, controlling joint activity, and serializing concurrent access to shared objects.
-Multiple autonomous processes running on different machines need to be able to agree on and be able to make consistent decisions about the ordering of certain events in a system.
+It is useful for synchronizing senders and receivers of messages, controlling joint activity, and the serializing concurrent access to shared objects.
+The goal is that multiple unrelated processes running on different machines should be in agreement with and be able to make consistent decisions about the ordering of events in a system.